eu-cpsc211/exercise-unit-testing/README.md

-In-class exercise to demonstrate the basics of unit testing using the Google Test library.
+In-class exercise to demonstrate the basics of unit testing using the GoogleTest library.